 As a student in the Engineering Technology program, you must have an aptitude for science and mathematics.
 We encourage you to take upper-level math courses in high school, including algebra and calculus.
 However, your future career will also include collaboration, economic considerations, creative problem solving and your ability to feel comfortable wearing many hats.
 So, bring along curiosity, a critical mind and a willingness to work hard.

 The first year of your program will include program and general education courses – depending on the concentration you have chosen.
 You will take engineering fundamentals in addition to English composition, calculus and physics courses.

 As You Progress

-A co-op or field experience is strongly recommended, but not required.
-Usually, students will fit this in during the summer or a summer/fall experience (preferred).
-A number of student organizations provide you with additional professional and technical experience and the opportunity to develop your leadership skills and industrial contacts.
+A co-op or field experience is required.
+Students can complete this requirement during the summer after the sophomore or junior year.
+An impressive number of employers is visiting campus every semester during the UW Stout Career Conference – this gives students the opportunity to interview for positions.
+Several student organizations provide you with additional professional and technical experiences as well as the chance to develop your leadership skills and professional network.